Hello everyone! 🙂

 Welcome to ‘Bradley’s Basement’ blog and I’m Tim Bradley!

-To celebrate the eighth anniversary of my first meeting with Sarah Sutton (who played Nyssa in ‘Doctor Who’), I’ve decided to share my memories of the first ‘Doctor Who’ convention I attended.
+I’ve decided to share my memories of the first ‘Doctor Who’ convention I attended.
 This was of course the ‘Fifth Element’ event run by Fantom Films on Sunday the 7th of February 2010 – a day that I will always remember!

 The event was held at the GEORGE IV Public House & Comedy Club in Chiswick, London.
 I was pretty nervous at this first ‘Doctor Who’ convention I went to.
 I couldn’t wait to meet Sarah Sutton in person at last, after I’d written to her and received two lovely signed photos from her in late 2009.